Finally Rich

 Finally Rich is the debut studio album by American rapper Chief Keef.
 It was released on December 18, 2012 by Glory Boyz Entertainment and Interscope Records.
-The album features guest appearances from 50 Cent, Wiz Khalifa, Lil Reese, Rick Ross, Young Jeezy, Master P, French Montana, and Fat Trel, while production was mainly handled by Keef's longtime affiliate Young Chop.
+The album features guest appearances from 50 Cent, Wiz Khalifa, Lil Reese, Rick Ross, Young Jeezy, Master P, French Montana, and Fat Trel, while the bulk of its production was handled by Keef's longtime collaborator Young Chop.

-The album was supported by three successful singles: "I Don't Like", "Love Sosa" and "Hate Bein' Sober".
-Upon release, the album was met with generally positive reviews from music critics and debuted at number 29 on the Billboard 200, with first-week sales of 50,000 copies in the United States.
+The album was supported by three singles: "I Don't Like", "Love Sosa" and "Hate Bein' Sober".
+Upon release, the album was met with generally mixed reviews from music critics and debuted at number 29 on the Billboard 200, with first-week sales of 50,000 copies in the United States.

 In 2022, Rolling Stone named Finally Rich the 32nd greatest hip-hop album of all time.

 Background

 Finally Rich was originally planned to be released as a mixtape but was later turned into a full-length album.
 The album was originally scheduled to be released on November 27, 2012, but it was pushed back until December 18, 2012.